Extradited 'El Chapo' Guzman arrives in US

 The US Justice Department thanked officials in Mexico "for their extensive cooperation and assistance in securing the extradition of Guzman ... to the United States."

 Guzman and other cartel leaders were indicted in 2009 in US District Court in Brooklyn on charges of conspiring to import more than 264,000 pounds of cocaine into the United States between 1990 and 2005.
-The alleged traffickers are accused of sharing drug transportation routes and obtaining their drugs from various Colombian drug organizations.
+The alleged traffickers are accused of sharing drug transportation routes and obtaining their drugs from Colombian drug organizations.

 Guzman also faces charges in California, Texas, Illinois, Florida and New Hampshire.
-Mexico's Foreign Ministry has said it had received assurances that if convicted Guzman would not receive the death penalty.
+Mexico's foreign ministry has said it had received assurances that if convicted Guzman would not receive the death penalty.
 Mexico opposes death sentences.

-Federal indictments described the Sinaloa cartel as an enterprise that utilizes murder, kidnappings and bribes.
+Federal indictments described the Sinaloa cartel as an enterprise that uses murder, kidnappings and bribes.

 The indictments refer to Guzman by various nicknames, including "El Rapido," "Papa," "El Viejo" and "El Chapo" (which means "Shorty."
 Guzman is 5 feet 6 inches tall.)

 Over the years, Guzman gained near-mythic status in his home country.
-He has been the subject of ballads called "narcorridos," a subgenre dedicated to cartels and their narco-violence.
+He has been the subject of ballads called "narcocorridos," a subgenre dedicated to cartels and their narco-violence.

 Tunnels and a laundry cart getaway

 For years, the notorious cartel leader proved slippery, staying just ahead of the law.
-He is known for using intricate tunnel systems for both evading authorities and moving the massive quantities of drugs that made the Sinaloa Cartel so powerful.
+He is known for using intricate tunnel systems for both evading authorities and moving the massive quantities of drugs that made the Sinaloa cartel so powerful.

 Guzman's recapture in January 2016, after six months on the lam, represented a major success in what has been an embarrassing ordeal for Mexico.
 For many, "El Chapo" is a symbol of the Mexican government's corruption.